 Library User Behavior Policy

 The library collections, services and study spaces are an important part of the learning environment at Rivier University.
 It is essential that library users respect the rights and privacy of others while in the library.
-Patrons are encouraged to bring any concerns to the attention of Library staff.
+Patrons are encouraged to bring any concerns to the attention of library staff.
 Library staff and/or Public Safety personnel will assess and, if needed, respond to any reports of activity that disturbs others, interferes with library operations, damages the building or its contents, or any other behavior generally considered inappropriate in a public place.
 The library staff reserves the right to determine the appropriateness of any behavior.
 Public Safety may be contacted if necessary to assist library staff.
-Nashua Police may also be called in extreme cases such as an armed aggressor.
+Nashua police may also be called in extreme cases.

-2. Damaging, defacing, or misusing library material and/or property.
+- Damaging, defacing or misusing library material and/or property.

 Failure to comply with any of the rules listed above may result in:

 - Patrons or patron groups found to be in violation of these rules will be given a warning and offered the choice of immediately discontinuing the behavior in question or voluntarily leaving the library.

 - In the event that a patron refuses to either discontinue the behavior or leave the library, Public Safety will be contacted, and the patron will be identified and removed from the library.

 - Failure to either comply with the library code of behavior or leave the library may also result in suspension of library privileges and expulsion from the library.

 - If a patron continues to exhibit inappropriate behavior on subsequent visits, he/she will be referred to library and/or university administration as necessary for follow-up.

 - If the library staff determines that the misconduct is an extreme case of policy violation, including repeated warnings over a period of time, Public Safety will be called immediately without giving notice to the patron.